Cray-HPE/docs-csm/operations/kubernetes/Determine_if_Pods_are_Hitting_Resource_Limits.md

        default   44m    Warning   OOMKilling  node/ncn-w003  Memory cgroup out of memory: Kill process 1372634 (prometheus) score 1966 or sacrifice child
        ```

-    1. (`ncn-mw#`) Determine which pod was killed using the output above.
-Use `grep` on the string returned in the previous step to find the pod name.
-In this example, prometheus is used:
+    1. (`ncn-mw#`) Determine which pod was killed using the output of the previous command.

+       Search the pods in Kubernetes for the string returned in the previous step to find the exact pod name.
+       Based on the previous example command output, `prometheus` is used in this example:

        ```bash
        kubectl get pod -A | grep prometheus
        ```

-Follow the procedure to increase the resource limits for the pods identified in this procedure.
+1. Increase the resource limits for the pods identified in this procedure.

        See [Increase Pod Resource Limits](Increase_Pod_Resource_Limits.md) for how to increase these limits.